daniele-sartiano/penelope-bot/README.md

 # penelope-bot
-A distributed C++ web crawler based on docker, nats.io and Scylla db.
+A distributed and asynchronous C++ Web Crawler based on Docker, nats.io and Scylla db.

 ## Modules